Notifications from Aflac

 • Loss of limbs: AD&D insurance generally helps cover expenses associated with the loss of a body part.
 Policies specify a coverage percentage or amount they provide for each type of loss.

-• Loss of certain senses: Accidents that cause loss of impairments and lack of sensations.
+• Loss of function: Accidents that cause loss of sight, hearing or speech.

 • Immobility: Some policies help with loss of motion.